buckelij/slaughter-policies/README-bifrost.txt

 * there's an msdos fs at /dev/sd0i that you need to copy new kernels to
 * Access the serial console from a mac with `sudo screen /dev/cu.usbserial* 115200`.
 If it's garabled or you get a resource busy error, unplug and replug the usb adaptor.
+* When upgrading, copy the bsd.rd to /dev/sd0i, download all the sets to a `/bsdnew` directory and then reboot and install fro those sets.

 the "tunnelbroker" dir here has a script to keep the hurricane electrice ipv6 tunnel up